Electric Vehicle Sharing Startup "Bird" Launches in West LA

 Then pull the kickstand back in and pedal/push the scooter manually with your leg once to get it rolling and hit the accelerator which is the button located near your right thumb.

-Best practice is to wear a helmet and stay in bike lanes.
+Best practice is to wear a helmet, stay in bike lanes, and obey traffic lights and signs.
 Sidewalks are dangerous because cars dart out of alleyways.

-Once you reach your destintion, click the "Lock" button in the app, wait for the beep from the scooter, and then leave the scooter on the sidewalk, out of the way of pedestrians and driveways.
+Once you reach your destination, click the "Lock" and "End Ride" buttons in the app, wait for the beep from the scooter, and then leave the scooter on a sidewalk, out of the way of pedestrians and driveways.

-The best part about it is how you can basically leave it anywhere.
+The best part about it is how you can basically park it anywhere.
 Once you're finished, you park it anywhere you want, as long as it's on a public street and not in the way of anything.
 This is the part that I find the coolest.
-There are no stations that you have to pick them up and drop them off at!
+There are no stations that you have to pick them up and drop them off at.

-Update #1: I took a ride on one of the scooters!
-I took it from my work to my home.
+Update - Bird Scooter Review: I took a ride on one of the scooters for about 15 blocks.
 I loved it.
-It's super fast and fun.
-It takes a few mins to get use to.
-And it's a little jerky when you let on and off the accelerator, it's not completely smooth.
+It's quick and fun.
+It takes a few mins to get use to depending on your experience.
+The acceleration is a little jerky when you let on and off the accelerator, it's not smooth.
 You'll have to ride it to see what I mean.
-I'm also probably not going to use it as much as I'd like to, because the few dollars everyday will add up fast.
-My Breeze bike share is $25/month or $7 for students, and I get exercise.
-The Bird app is extremely user friendly and similar to the Uber app.
+In terms of cost, it's ($1) per ride + ($0.15/minute) as of 10/21/17.
+So about $5/30 minutes.
+The few dollars riding these around everyday can add up fast.
+Just like a starbucks drink.
+In comparison to the Breeze/Hulu bikes, the bikes are $25/month or $7 for students, and requires exercise.
+The Bird app is fast, extremely user friendly, and similar to the Uber app.
 Overall a pleasant experience.
 I feel lucky to have these in Santa Monica.

-Below are some pictures I've taken around town of the scooters:
+Here's some pictures I've taken around town of the Birds: